 I then spent the night at Manorlands with my Aunt and dying Uncle, who sadly passed away the following morning.
 Even though there is a constant flurry of activity, Manorlands was silent that night and only a fountain outside Ian's room could be heard, I would nod off and lucidly wake thinking I was back in Marathon...

 I returned to Mossdale the following weekend, not once but twice.
-I had planned on another further reaches trip for the Saturday and attempt to gain the final choke.
-But my first wife who's caving trip that day had been cancelled joined me for her first ever visit to Mossdale.
+I was hoping to visit the further reaches again on Saturday and attempt to access the final choke.
+Instead my first wife who's caving trip had been cancelled that day joined me for her first ever visit to Mossdale.
 The weather was on the verge of breaking and looked possible for the following day.
 I lent her one of my Wetsuits, a better light and my Wetsuit Gloves.

 I was sans finger splint at this point having gotten sick of considering it's complaints.